SecRedOps/SecRedOps.github.io/_posts/2020-07-16-Walking-Through-A-Maze-Ransomware-Attack.md

 	<a href="/assets/images/net64.png"><img src="/assets/images/net64.png"></a>
 </figure>

-As mentioned, this the network scanning tool, licence, and configuration file, running the net64.exe also confirms the language of the attackers:
+As mentioned, this is their network scanning tool, licence, and configuration file, running the net64.exe also confirms the language of the attackers:

 <figure>
 	<a href="/assets/images/tool.png"><img src="/assets/images/tool.png"></a>